lujin1986/GaFEM/README.md

 # GaFEM
-GaFEM is a software, which aims at coupling genetic algorithm with FEM simulations for automated parameter optimization in the design processes.
-However, it is also suitable for many other optimization tasks, where the quality of a design can be evaluated by various computational approaches.
+GaFEM is a software, which initially aims at coupling genetic algorithm with FEM simulations for automated parameter optimization in the design processes.
+It is also suitable for many other optimization tasks, where the quality of a design can be evaluated by various computational approaches.

 ## Features
  - The user can use the graphic user interface of GaFEM (see **usage** section) to perform both single- and multi-objective optimizations.
 For single-objective optimization, the user will get the optimum or at least the sub-optimum designs with the highest fitness values.
 For multi-objective optimization, the user will get the so-called Pareto front, which is a set of designs that show the best compromise between conflicting design objectives.